tkreindler/total-compensation/README.md

 This is just a hobby project so I'm probably gonna leave it as is but there are a lot of potential avenues for improvement:

 - Make the form UI not horrible looking
+- Add a cpi based inflation line to the chart
+    - I initially intended to do this but the 'cpi' python package I usually use for this sort of thing has some issues right now so I didn't do it (yet)
 - Support multiple employers in sequence (possibly overlapping)
 - Handle more edge cases and strange payment arrangements as people report them